Omar Khadr in intensive care following surgery for war wounds

 The younger Mr. Khadr was captured in Afghanistan at the age of 15 in 2002, following a shootout with U.S. troops where he was badly wounded – blinded by shrapnel in one eye and fist-sized exit wounds in his shoulder and chest.
 He was accused of throwing a grenade that killed U.S. army medic Christopher Speer in the firefight and sent to the U.S. detention facility for captured and suspected terrorists in Guantanamo Bay, Cuba.

 “His body is quite a mess in some ways.
-He is half blind and his other good eye is partially damaged as well,” Mr. Edney said.
+He is half-blind and his other good eye is partially damaged as well,” Mr. Edney said.
 “It has been quite a journey for him so far.
 The doctors indicate that his shoulder should have been treated years ago but, of course, there was no treatment in Guantanamo and Canada did not do anything for him to advocate on his behalf.”

 Mr. Khadr spent more than 10 years in U.S. and Canadian custody, much of that time in the Guantanamo Bay detention centre.
 Once the youngest detainee in Guantanamo, he was transferred to Canada in 2012 after accepting a plea deal.